nature-cyj/Quandemic/README.md

 ### Contents

+- **Mode**<br>
+In this game, there are two modes: Pure Quandemic and Mixed Quandemic.
+From the former one, the state of the citizens is always pure state.
+All the actions are unitary.
+On the other hand, when using the latter one, the state of the citizens can be mixed state.
+Considering a density matrix will be a good strategy.
+Most of actions are unitary, however, swapping two citiznes lead to non-unitary evolution.
+More details are described at 'Regular Action: Move Citizens (Swap)'.

 - **Citizens**<br>
 A quantum circuit with N by M qubits represents a city that N\*M citizens live with a deadly virus.
 0's and 1's appearing on the computational basis of this system corresponds to healthy and infected